Wonderful winter reads

 "You speak of destiny as if it was fixed."

-If none of these take your fancy, have a look at the Kumon Recommended Reading List for some inspiration.
+If you're looking for even more wintery favourites, take a look at part two of this article or explore the Kumon Recommended Reading List for some further inspiration.

 So why not make the most of your time off with the children by sharing some quality story time together, or take some 'me-time' for yourself and relax with one of our cosy reads?